UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Use an ethernet cable to plug a laptop directly into your router for a more accurate diagnostic speed test.

-Before you start syncing your smart TVs, use an ethernet cable to plug a laptop directly into your router and run a quick diagnostic speed test.
-This simple check ensures you are actually receiving the premium bandwidth you are paying for without any wireless interference skewing the results.
+To perform this check accurately, use an ethernet cable to plug a laptop directly into the back of your newly activated router and run a quick diagnostic speed test.
+This simple, hardwired check ensures you are actually receiving the premium bandwidth you are paying for, completely isolating the test from potential wireless interference that might skew the results.

 A guide on better apartment Wi-Fi router placement, showing a woman with a laptop and placement tips.